 “New markets, products, deals and opportunities continually emerge and agile learners are needed to deliver results quickly – even in new situations.
 A commitment to learning and a hunger for dealing with challenging situations is key.”

 On the other hand, Deutsche Bank places great emphasis on agile-mindedness – particularly the ability to deduce the right questions to ask when in doubt, and to quickly identify the most appropriate leads to pursue while conducting investment research.
 Think of it as a Sherlock Holmes-esque approach to problems, where you need to arrive at the right conclusion based on a combination of elimination, deduction, and extrapolation on the finer details.

 How to prove it: “Tell us about a time when you demonstrated your intellectual ability.”

-Make sure you demonstrate your ability to act on your deductions, too!
+Make sure you demonstrate your ability to act on your deductions too!
 In the above example, you would ideally take a broader interest in your teammates’ work, and do your best to help them see the best outcome for themselves and reach it.
-You would also clarify doubts with your supervisor, and make the necessary tweaks as the project moves along.
+You would also clarify doubts with your supervisor, and make the necessary tweaks as the project moved along.

 Key investment skill #2: Innovation

 The ability to create or identify new opportunities for the business is yet another highly-valued skill in the eyes of investment recruiters.

 Morgan Stanley specifically cites entrepreneurial drive as a key requirement in candidates.
 This means that their recruiters look for an applicants’ ability to spot areas in need of development, and spy opportunities to profit from such a process.

 Interdealer broker ICAP, on the other hand, specifies that candidates must be innovative – with the ability to produce new ideas or insights, and to constantly seek chances to improve existing processes.
 Likewise, UBS also lists an appreciation of the need to “challenge accepted practices” under one of their seven core hiring competencies.